REANNZ/tuakiri-doc/tuakiri_openid_connect_bridge.md

 We will respond with further instructions.

-We will also need a way to communicate the clientID and secret to you in a secure way.
-For this, we use [Keybase.io](https://keybase.io/) - so please also include your Keybase account ID in your registration request.
+Once your client is set up, we will communicate the clientID and secret to you in a secure way.

 ## Service configuration